matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 ### `getConfirmedTokens`

-Given `from` and `limit`, returns the information (address, symbol, name, decimals) about the confirmed tokens with ids in the interval `[from..from+limit-1]`.
+Given `from` and `limit` returns information (address, symbol, name, decimals) about the confirmed tokens with IDs in the interval `[from..from+limit-1]`.
 "Confirmed" is a misnomer here, since a confirmed token is one that has been bridged through the default zkSync bridge.
-This method will be mostly used by the zkSync team internally.
+This method will mostly be used by the zkSync team internally.

 The tokens are returned in alphabetical order by their symbol, so basically, the token id is its position in an alphabetically sorted array of tokens.